lucav76/Fibry/README.md

 Some numbers (from Loom)
 ===
 So, virtual threads (fibers) are faster than threads.
 Got it.
 How much faster?
 Very much.
-Depending on your problem, you can consider them 10X-100X better than threads.
+Depending on your problem, you can consider them 10X-100X faster than threads.
-While Fibry has not been optimized for extreme performance (e.g. it is based on a JDK queue), performance has been taken into high consideration, with the result that generally you don't pay the price of features that you don't need, which explains why there are so many types of actors with different capabilities.
+While Fibry has not been optimized for extreme performance (e.g. it is based on a standard JDK queue), performance has been taken into high consideration, with the result that generally you don't pay the price of features that you don't need, which explains why there are so many types of actors with different capabilities.
-Also, at hte time of the test Loom was not completed yet, so its performance can be different than now.
+Also, at the time of the test Loom was not completed yet, so its performance can be different from now.
 I took some informal benchmarks using a C5.2xlarge VM instance, without tuning of the OS or of Loom:

 - Number of concurrent threads that can be created without OS tuning: around 3K